District of Columbia

 ELIGIBILITY

 The DCCEAS Competition is open only to students who are enrolled in one of the engineering, architectural, or planning schools in the National Capital Region, as full-time students, as defined below.
-Papers are submitted only electronically to a participating member Society or, directly, to the Chair of the Education Committee of DCCEAS, whose address is given below.
+Papers are submitted only electronically to a participating member Society or, directly, to the Chairman of the Education Committee of DCCEAS, whose address is given below.

 A student may enter the competition only as an individual in one of two categories: